authts/sample-keycloak-react-oidc-context/README.md

 ## Setup

-In one terminal, run the Postgres database, Keycloak server, Mailhog server, and Express API via Docker Compose.
+In one terminal, run the Postgres database, Keycloak server, Mailhog server, Express API, and React app via Docker Compose.

-In another terminal, run the React app.
+**OPTIONALLY**, in another terminal, you may run the React app outside of Docker Compose.

 ### Docker Compose